gitmyprojects/HTML-and-CSS-projects/README.md

 # HTML-and-CSS-projects

 This repository is comprised of various projects both big and small.
 The small projects were pushed so that the instructors could monitor progress.
-The bigger projects  are examples of applying the various elements learned through the course.
+The bigger projects  are examples of applying the various elements, structures, and techniques learned through the course.

 The [Basic_HTML_and_CSS](https://github.com/gitmyprojects/HTML-and-CSS-projects/tree/main/Basic_HTML_and_CSS) directory files were practice with the basic structure of HTML and CSS documents.
 After practicing the basic structure, I learned various styles and framing of documents such as Tables, Lists, and the text-shadow element among others.